sagar46/portfolio/README.md

 # portfolio
-This is a website for to learn html,css and bootstrap
+This is a website for me to learn html,css and bootstrap